-And this is ok for all the lines of the Arabian horse breed - originally and historically speaking there was a great variety of them.
-They race for purses, demonstrate their floating trot on the occasion of shows, or make themselves known with their performance or beauty when ridden.
+And this is OK for all the lines of the Arabian horse breed - originally and historically speaking there was a great variety of them.
+They race for purses, demonstrate their floating trot on the occasion at shows, or make themselves known with their performance when ridden.
 However, the breeders of Straight Egyptians usually have somewhat of a hard time when the historic importance of their horses cannot have priority.